- SHS Home

 Make sure your student submits all necessary immunization records.
 Student Health is required to withdraw students who do not comply with the state law.
 Visit our Enrollment Requirements page for more information.

-The Parental Consent for Treatment of Student Under 18-Years form is required and must be on file for any student under 18 years of age.
+The Parental Consent for Treatment of Student Under 18-Years form is required to be on file for any patient under 18 years of age to receive treatment in our clinic.
 Please sign and return the form to Student Health Service.
 Please be sure to include your student's name and ECU Banner number on the form.

 may return the form by fax to (252) 328-0462.
 You may also mail it to